-It is the policy of Wofford College to provide equal opportunities and reasonable accommodation to all persons regardless of race, color, creed, religion, sex, age, national origin, disability, veteran status, sexual orientation, or other legally protected status in accordance with applicable federal and state laws.
+Wofford College does not discriminate on the basis of race, color, creed, religion, sex, age, national origin, disability, veteran status, sexual orientation or any legally protected status.

-FACULTY CAREER OPPORTUNITIES: May be viewed on the academic department website and by contacting the Office of the Academic Dean at 864-597-4020.
+FACULTY CAREER OPPORTUNITIES: May be viewed on the academic department website at http://www.effort.edu/academics/facultysearches/ and by contacting the Office of the Provost at 864-597-4020.

 HOUSEKEEPING, GROUNDS, MAINTENANCE EMPLOYMENT: Contact the Physical Plant Office at 864-597-4380.
 Applications may be obtained from the Physical Plant office located in the Cummings Street Administration Building.

 FOOD SERVICE EMPLOYMENT: Contact Aramark Food Services at 597-4250.
 Applications may be obtained from Aramark Food Services in the Burwell Building.
 Listed below.